Open Enrollment Guide

 Quick Facts and Tips

-- Enrollment dates may vary state, check the dates in your state to ensure you opt into coverage for 2019.
+- Enrollment dates may vary by state, check the dates in your state to ensure you opt into coverage for 2020.

 - Check how much you could save with an FSA.
 It's easy to sign up for any health care coverage and be done with the enrollment process.
 But you could save hundreds of dollars by electing to use a Flexible Spending Account.